BlueBrain/circuit-build/doc/source/faq.rst

 Where can I find a sample *bioname*?
 ------------------------------------

-Some sample bioname(s) can be found in ``circuit-build`` `Git repo <https://bbpcode.epfl.ch/browse/code/common/circuit-build/tree/tests>`_.
+Some sample bioname(s) can be found in ``circuit-build`` `Git repo <https://bbpgitlab.epfl.ch/nse/circuit-build/-/tree/main/tests>`_.

-While not biologically realistic, these sample bionames serve as integration tests and are built on BB5 `daily <https://bbpcode.epfl.ch/ci/job/nse.circuit-build.tests/>`_; which gives certain guarantee that they are in sync with latest S/W deployed on BB5 cluster, as well as `circuit-build` script itself.
+While not biologically realistic, these sample bionames serve as integration tests and are built on BB5 when the CI pipeline is executed.

 Where can I find logs for a given circuit build?